Weight loss is one of the most popular uses of the ketogenic diet these days.

 Weight Loss on Keto: Everyone is Different

-Now, that being said, what we can tell you is the average results people experience when losing weight on keto.
+With that being said, what we can tell you is how to start off on the right foot.

 Average Weight Loss on the Ketogenic Diet